svsvenu/svsvenu.github.io/_posts/2016-12-13-Camel split and aggregate with JDG repository.md

 ## Aggregation

 The aggregation process then kicks off at the tail end of the chunk processing, first camel calls the implementation of AggregationStrategy ( implemented inline as a private static class ArrayListAggregationStrategy ) , after this method execution is complete camel checks to see if there is a key/value pair in our persistence store (JDG) by calling the get method on the class implementing RecoverableAggregationRepository ( In our case this is RecoverableAggregationRepositoryImpl ).
 The next step in the process would be a call to the add method on the same class, Since our strategy is to keep aggregating to the Arraylist,after every call, the arraylist represents the current and transient set of results accumulated.

-## persistence
+## Persistence

 As the title of the blog states, persistence is achieved by implementing RecoverableAggregationRepository interface, and the methods of particular relevance are add,get,remove and confirm, what's passed to them has to be saved, removed, retrieved etal, this is where